How to prepare designs for Clear Phone Case?

 Recommended Requirements for Clear Phone Designs

-Dimensions | 892 x 1789 px |
+Dimensions | 892 x 1789 px, may vary between models |

 Resolution | 300 DPI (Pixels/Inch) |